sdomoszlai13/spring-mass-system-simulator/README.md

 * set up an arbitrary number of fixtures, masses and springs
 * run the simulation for a desired time with a desired number of time steps (temporary resolution)
-* perform a plausibility check by looking at the conservation of energy
+* perform a plausibility check by looking at the conservation of energy (known bug: sometimes wrong final point in trajectory and therefore wrong final energy)
 * plot the trajectories of the masses
 * save the trajectories of the masses in a text file